 Back in 2014, I wrote a popular blog about “gummy bear” or highly cohesive silicone gel (fifth generation) breast implants.
 Specifically, I addressed how these implants are made and why they weren’t like the gummy bear candies we know and love.
 It’s time for an update.

 For breast augmentation surgery, the highly cohesive gel implants used are almost exclusively anatomic or shaped.
-The key questions regarding these breast implants remain: Are they better for my Knoxville and Cookeville patients?
+The key questions regarding these breast implants remain: Are they better for my breast augmentation patients from Knoxville and Cookville, TN?
 Do they give a different and better result?
 Can you even tell the difference?
 Let’s take a closer look at these implants.